avniii1701/MedSafe-AI-Mental-Health-Tracker/README.md

 # MedSafe-AI-Mental-Health-Tracker
 AI Mental Health Sentiment Tracker using NLP

+Note: The demo is hosted on a free cloud server.
+If the page does not load immediately, please wait 30–60 seconds as the server may need to wake up.
+      I also uploaded Demo Video.

 # MedSafe AI

 AI-powered Mental Health Sentiment Tracker that analyzes user text and detects emotional sentiment.